ceylon-ai-projects/stream_gym/README.md

 ```

-##  This is the Class what we act as a Environment
+##  This is the Class what we use to act as a Environment
 ```python
 from abc import abstractmethod, ABC